-Other than money laundering regulations which require reporting cash transactions over the amount of US\$10,000, there are no restrictions or reporting requirements related to business transactions with nationals, residents or non-residents.
+Other than money laundering regulations, which require reporting cash transactions in amounts exceeding US\$10,000, there are no restrictions or reporting requirements related to business transactions with nationals, residents or non-residents.

 B. Investment Controls

 Except for transactions related to the ownership of certain coastal properties and natural resources concessions, there are no restrictions on foreign direct or indirect investment in the country.